Vectorlee/binary_reverse_lib/README.md

     and call the two functions in the _main_ function, providing the begin and end address of the arrary.
 So if you want to change the testing code, just change the char array.

+* The folder 'tools' under the root directory contains the source of the testing code used in this project, together with a shell script 'x.sh'.

+    You can compile the code using '-c' flag to get the object file, and then  use the shell script to get the '\x55\x89...' form, which you can directly put into the source code of the project as the char arrary.